emsilver987/CS_450_Phase_2/docs/security/SECURITY.md

    - Condition: `kms:ViaService = secretsmanager.us-east-1.amazonaws.com`

-**Note**: The API service does not currently have a Secrets Manager policy for admin passwords.
-If `AUTH_ADMIN_SECRET_NAME` is used, the API service's ECS task role must be granted `secretsmanager:GetSecretValue` on the admin secret ARN.
-This should be added to `infra/envs/dev/iam_api.tf` following the same pattern as the validator's JWT secret policy.
+**Note**: The API service does not currently have a Secrets Manager policy for admin passwords in `infra/envs/dev/iam_api.tf`.
+If `AUTH_ADMIN_SECRET_NAME` is used by the API service, the API service's ECS task role must be granted `secretsmanager:GetSecretValue` on the admin secret ARN.
+This should be added to `infra/envs/dev/iam_api.tf` following the same pattern as the validator's JWT secret policy in `infra/envs/dev/iam_validator.tf`.
+The validator service already has Secrets Manager access for JWT secrets.

 ### Team Member Policies